How to keep your home warm in the winter with a secondary heating source

 In many parts of North America, the winter months are directly tied to the year's highest energy bills.
-However, winter doesn't have to be a season of waste.
-By taking advantage of alternative heat sources, preparing your home for cold weather and investing in energy-saving technologies such as programmable thermostats or solar panels, you can stay warm and save energy!
+However, winter doesn't have to be a season of energy waste.
+By taking advantage of secondary heat sources, preparing your home for cold weather and investing in energy-saving technologies such as programmable thermostats or solar panels, you can stay warm and save energy!

 Secondary heating sources like fireplaces, wood burning stoves, space heaters, or electric blankets can produce comfortable heat for smaller, more targeted areas of your home at a fraction of the cost of turning up the thermostat for the entire home.
 They can be especially useful for heating rooms that tend to be cooler than the rest of your home, or for enduring the occasional chilly night in the southern United States where many homes don't have traditional furnaces.
 These heat sources also pose their own unique risks, and it's important to take safety precautions when using them.